insure logo

 Powered by:

-A DUI often places drivers in the high-risk driver category, resulting in much higher rates.
-Still, some companies in Kansas keep their premiums lower than others.
-The table below shows the most affordable options available after a DUI.
+A DUI places you in the high-risk driver category, which usually leads to much higher premiums.
+Still, some insurers in Kansas are more affordable than others.
+The table below shows which companies offer the lowest average rates after a DUI conviction.

 CompanyAverage annual premiumNew rate after accident$ Increase% Increase